 Approximately 1¼ miles west of the main beach access point is a rock groyne built to deflect waves.
 Beyond this, the last official access point (CE60) is approximately a mile further west.
 The dunes at this end are covered in sea buckthorn, which is pretty impenetrable.
 Westwards from CE60 for about 1¼ miles the beach is often deserted, even on a hot day.
 The boundaries of the RAF section of the beach are marked by orange tetrahedrons atop wooden poles and access is restricted, usually to evenings and weekends.
-Red flags are flown from these poles when the range is in use, otherwise the remote western end of the beach is open.
+Over the years, the sands have claimed over 180 ships and the remains of some of these can be seen towards the western end.